SMART GOALS = SUCCESS

 What is a goal?

 Simply stated, a goal is something you aim to achieve-- something that requires effort to get there.
 This could be anything!
-I will be discussing goals related to fitness and health.
+Let's focus on fitness and health.

 Goal Setting Mistakes

 Every person has a goal, or something in the back of their mind that they really wish or want for.